 This beach is right in the heart of Seagrove.
 San Juan Beach Access only has a small parking lot so get here early.
 There are limited amenities at this beach, but the wonderful Gulf views make up for it!

 Seagrove Beach is a great place for swimming or just relaxing at the beach with the family.
 You can even make your night at the beach more special with a bonfire at the beach!
 (You can do this in Seagrove Beach but not Seaside).

 San Juan Beach Access #18

 Blue Mountain Beach is a hidden gem that not many people know about!
-It’s located just northwest of Seaside and offers gorgeous emerald waters, sugar-white sands, and nearby is some of the best food in the area.
+It’s located just northwest of Seaside and offers gorgeous emerald waters and sugar-white sands, and nearby is some of the best food in the area.

-It gets its name from the large sand dunes, which put this area as the highest elevation in South Walton.
+It gets its name from the large sand dunes, which put this area at the highest elevation in South Walton.
 It’s also named after the blue flowers that grow in the sand dunes.

 There are also nearby trails for people who enjoy hiking or biking on their vacations.
 Blue Mountain Beach and its emerald waters is ranked as one of the best 30A beaches in Florida!

 While here, be sure to visit the Blue Mountain Beach Creamery for some ice cream or frozen yogurt!

 Blue Mountain Beach